ms/buildtogether.tech/starting/index.md

     plugins, on the other hand, the authors have to generated the HTML and commit it themselves.

-Learning what goes where for your languages of choice is like learning when to signal when driving a car: the rules may vary from place to place, but everywhere *has* rules, and knowing them will help prevent you from crashing.
+If your project's goal is to build a package, on the other hand, you will have to organize your files according to the packaging system's rules; <span x="design"/> gives an example.
+In all cases, learning what goes where is like learning when to signal when driving a car: the rules may vary from place to place, but everywhere *has* rules, and knowing them will help prevent you from crashing.
-There are, however, a few things that every project needs.

 ## Standard Files

-Every project should have a handful of files in its root directory; these may have UPPERCASE names without an extension, or may be plain text (`.txt)` or Markdown (`.md`) files.
+Regardless of language or packaging system, every project should have a <span i="standard project files; project organization!standard files">handful of standard files</span> in its root directory.
+These may have UPPERCASE names without an extension, or may be plain text (`.txt)` or Markdown (`.md`) files.

 `README`
 :   A brief overview of the project that often serves as its home page on